cedelmaier/dragonfruit/gromacs/README.md

 To run equilibration, use the run_equilibration.sh script provided.
 This should properly setup the environment and run equilibration steps 1-6

+## CHARMM GUI preparing asymmetric water box
+In the case of PMF calculations we need to prepare an asymmetric water box, in order to have the correct amount of space in the direction we are pulling the protein.
+In this case, we can start with the same process as the membrane builder above.
+However, at the step where the amount of water on top/below the bilayer is chosen, choose something large.
+The bilayer will still be centered, but we will fix that in a moment.

+Try this type of thing first.
+This should use the native GROMACS magic to translate the entire system, and then create the input files.

+    gmx editconf -f step5_input.gro -o step5_pbcshift.gro -translate 0 0 -3
+    gmx trjconv -f step5_pbcshift.gro -o step5_pbcshift_res.gro -pbc res -s step5_input.gro

+However, it has issues with splitting up residues.
+Maybe use pymol instead?

 ## Additional programs/feelings about GROMACS
 Using just gromacs doesn't get you everything.
 For instance, you probably want to install the xmgrace tool so that you can visualize the XVG files that it sometimes spits out (ugh).
 To do this, the one